Tibet (1912–1951): Simla Convention (1914)

-In 1913–1914, a conference was held in Simla between the UK, Tibet, and the Republic of China.
+In 1913–1914, a conference was held in Simla between the British India, Tibet, and the Republic of China.
 The British suggested dividing Tibetan-inhabited areas into an Outer and an Inner Tibet (on the model of an earlier agreement between China and Russia over Mongolia).
 Outer Tibet, approximately the same area as the modern Tibet Autonomous Region, would be autonomous under Chinese suzerainty.
 In this area, China would refrain from "interference in the administration."
 In Inner Tibet, consisting of eastern Kham and Amdo, China would have rights of administration and Lhasa would retain control of religious institutions.

-When negotiations broke down over the specific boundary between Inner and Outer Tibet, the boundary of Tibet defined in the Convention also included what came to be known as the McMahon Line, which delineated the Tibet-India border, in the Assam Himalayan region.
+When negotiations broke down over the specific boundary between Inner and Outer Tibet, the boundary of Tibet defined in the convention also included what came to be known as the McMahon Line, which delineated the Tibet-India border, in the Assam Himalayan region.
 The boundary included in India the Tawang tract, which had been under indirect administration of Tibet via the control of the Tawang monastery.

 The Simla Convention was initialled by all three delegations, but was immediately rejected by Beijing because of dissatisfaction with the boundary between Outer and Inner Tibet.
-McMahon and the Tibetans then signed the document as a bilateral accord with a note denying China any of the rights under the Convention until it signed.
+McMahon and the Tibetans then signed the document as a bilateral accord with a note denying China any of the rights under the convention until it signed.
 The British Government initially rejected McMahon's bilateral accord as being incompatible with the 1907 Anglo-Russian Convention.

 The 1907 Anglo-Russian Treaty, which had earlier caused the British to question the validity of Simla, was renounced by the Russians in 1917 and by the Russians and British jointly in 1921.
 Tibet, however, altered its position on the McMahon Line in the 1940s.
 In late 1947, the Tibetan government wrote a note presented to the newly independent Indian Ministry of External Affairs laying claims to Tibetan districts south of the McMahon Line.
 According to Alastair Lamb, by refusing to sign the Simla documents, the Chinese Government had escaped giving any recognition to the McMahon Line.